operand/agency/README.md

 `agency` (see [`examples/demo/agents/`](./examples/demo/agents/)), it is not intended to be an agent toolset like other libraries.

-`agency` is a framework for defining and integrating agent-driven systems.
-It strives to provide a practical yet minimal foundation, allowing developers to create custom agent-integrated solutions as they see fit.
+`agency` is a framework for defining and integrating agent systems.
+It strives to provide a minimal yet practical foundation, allowing developers to create custom agent-integrated solutions as they see fit.

 So if you want freedom in how you build your agent system, but don't want to